ASTI Achievement Awards

 What is the timeframe for application?

-A member can apply at any stage during the calendar year.
-Closing date for the ASTI Scholarship Award 2021 is end of September.
+A member can apply at any stage during the school year.
+Closing date for submission of application is 30th April 2023.

 Can I apply for the scholarship if my course is part-time?